SampedroCyril/eida_smart/README.md

 ## Licensing

-This project belongs to the eida group.
+This project belongs to the eida group (fictiv).